-A Shark Going Inland Is My Chief: The Island Civilization of Ancient Hawaii (1st Ed.)
+Shark Going Inland Is My Chief: The Island Civilization of Ancient Hawaii, A (1st Ed.) (pb)

 "Patrick Kirch's new book takes the reader to many distant islands and pivotal moments of discovery that have helped shape our understanding of the human past.
 He recognizes the important social experiments that Oceanic societies created through their epic voyages to explore and settle the most distant portions of the planet." -Peter R. Mills, Professor of Anthropology, University of Hawai'i at Hilo